 Istria’s last lighthouse was completed in 1880.
 Named Marlera lighthouse, it is on Punta Grkova on the eastern side of Medulin.

-If you’d like to find out more about Istria’s historic sites, here’s 10% off our guide:
+If you’d like to find out more about Istria’s historic sites, check out our guide: